philiprbrenan/podman/README.md

 ![Test](https://github.com/philiprbrenan/podman/workflows/Test/badge.svg)

-Demonstrates how to run a bash command in a podman container to say "Hello Horld".
+Demonstrates how to run a bash command in a podman container to say "Hello World".

+Additionally shows how to make a file from the host visible to a program running inside a container.
+In this specific example, a Perl file is placed in the container and then executed to repreat the greeting.